pboivin/filament-peek/docs/builder-previews.md

 ## Using a Preview URL

 As with full page previews, you may implement Builder previews using a custom URL and a storage driver, such as the Laravel Cache or the PHP session.
-Instead of `getBuilderPreviewView()`, use the `getBuilderPreviewUrl()` method to define the preview URL and the `mutateBuilderPreviewData()` to temporarily store the preview data:
+Instead of `getBuilderPreviewView()`, use the `getBuilderPreviewUrl()` method to define the preview URL and `mutateBuilderPreviewData()` to temporarily store the preview data:

 ```php
 protected function getBuilderPreviewUrl(string $builderName): ?string